cloudfoundry/ibm-websphere-liberty-buildpack/docs/container-liberty.md

 # Liberty Container
-The Liberty Container allows a web application or liberty server to be run.
-These applications are run as the a web application in a Liberty container.
+You can run a web application or Liberty server package in the Liberty Container.

 <table border>
   <tr>